 Note: There is an implicit "deny all" rule at the end of an ACL list.
 This means that if an ACL is applied to a packet and if none of the explicit rules match, then the final implicit "deny all" rule applies and the packet is dropped.

-To display the IP Rules page, click Security > ACL, then click the Advanced > IP Rules link.
+To display the IP Rules page, click Security > ACL > Advanced > IP Rules.

 To configure rules for an IP ACL: